 Cryptojacking — the new fancy buzzword means hijacking websites (and) users browsers to mine cryptocurrency.
 There’s nothing wrong with mining cryptocurrencies (unless it’s illegal in your country).
-The problem is with jacking.
+The problem is with hijacking the website and user’s browser without their knowledge.
 In order to mine cryptocurrencies, the bad guys hijack a website or user’s browser or machine to get the job done.
 But what is Crypto-currency mining anyways?

 Cryptocurrency-mining is the process of earning money by discovering new coins (in the cryptocurrency).
 The way it works is that you have to solve a puzzle, and if you do, you get paid.
 That’s not an easy puzzle though.
 For example, for mining bitcoins, today you need to find the data the sha256 hash of which has eight leading zeroes.
 Game for it?
 Bitcoins’ algorithm is such that there can ever be 21 million bitcoins.
 New bitcoins are created upon successful problem solving.
 However due to the nature of the problem, this works requires computer’s processing power which requires electricity.
 So strictly speaking, bitcoins just can’t be printed like paper bills.
 This adds monetary value to each new bitcoin; after all you’ve spent time and energy to discover the new coin.

 China has bitcoin mining farms.
 Farms of cheap, throwaway, refurbished CPUs that are used to mine bitcoins.
 However as time passes, the difficulty in the algorithm keeps increasing and it get more and more difficult to discover new coins.
 So after a certain limit these farms are sure to go out of business since it’s not feasible to keep investing so much electricity and effort into the work.